GistOnionWei/libercoin_dev/doc/zmq.md

 terminator) and the body is the transaction hash (32 bytes).

-These options can also be provided in nix.conf.
+These options can also be provided in libercoin.conf.

 ZeroMQ endpoint specifiers for TCP (and others) are documented in the [ZeroMQ API](http://api.zeromq.org/4-0:_start).